kyma-project/website/src/blog-posts/11-release-notes-06.md

 ![](./assets/document-references.png)

 In short, there was a simple but not very useful text reference to other documents.
 This was due to the fact that we couldn't support linking of documents on GitHub and `kyma-project.io` at the same time.
 We decided, however, to give the website documentation a priority and treat Markdown files on GitHub only as document sources.
-As for the documentation in the Console, available under the **Help** button, linking between the documents allows you to stay on the Console without being redirected to the website's Docs.
+As for the documentation in the Console, linking between the documents allows you to stay on the Console without being redirected to the website's Docs.

 As a follow-up to this new improvement, we also added:

-- [Guidelines](https://github.com/kyma-project/community/blob/master/guidelines/content-guidelines/links-in-docs.md) for all contributors on how to start adding links to documents under `kyma/docs`.
+- [Guidelines](https://github.com/kyma-project/community/blob/master/guidelines/content-guidelines/links-in-docs.md) for all contributors on how to add links to documents under `kyma/docs`.

 - The **chain icon** on `kyma-project.io` that allows you to remember the link to a given document section easier.
-Now, when you hover the cursor over any heading in the documentation, you can see the chain icon.
+Now, when you hover the cursor over any heading in the documentation, you can see this icon.
 Once you click it, the address bar in the browser gets updated with the direct link to a given section.

 ![](./assets/linking.png)

-### Master branch docs availability
+### Master branch availability in Docs

-Since we introduced a website-centric approach to linking in the documentation, we wanted to make sure you don't fail reading it on GitHub as a contributor by being constantly redirected to the website's Docs.
+Since we introduced a website-centric approach to linking in the documentation, we wanted to make sure you don't fail at reading it on GitHub as a contributor, by being constantly redirected to the website's Docs.
 Before the Cairo release 0.6, we only rendered the release-related documentation on `https://kyma-project.io/docs`.
 Now, as one of few open-source projects, we also render documentation for the `master` branch.
 This documentation is updated on the website automatically, approx. 10 minutes after every merge of changes to the `master` branch.

-The good news is that we not only render the documentation from the `master` branch on `https://kyma-project.io/docs`, but we expose the documentation for pre-releases, whenever they are available.
+The good news is that we also render the documentation for pre-releases on `https://kyma-project.io/docs`, whenever they are available.

 ![](./assets/master-branch.png)

 ### Blog landing page excerpts

-We started to render only condensed excerpt of the blog post on the landing page.
-Thanks to this feature, the page isn't so overloaded with information and it is easier to scroll through the list of available posts.
+We started to render only condensed excerpt of the blog posts on the landing page.
+Thanks to this feature, the page isn't so overloaded with information and it's easier to scroll through the list of available posts.

 ![](./assets/excerpts.png)